iwoplaza/typed-binary/README.md

 ![Basic Type and Documentation Inference](/docs/media/basic-type-and-doc-inferrence.gif)

 Above is a self-contained code snippet using typed-binary.
 The IDE can properly infer what `Dog` is.
-What's even more interesting, is that the "parsed" properties inherit the schema's **JSDocs** (seen on the gif above).

 ## Highlight feature